troshko111/objcLINQ/README.md

 objcLINQ
 ========

-Full LINQ support for objective-c and even more
+POC, LINQ for objective-c, (with real lazy evaluation)